gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 #### Component Spread

-Component spread is a measure of ratio between the highest and lowest valued components required to construct a filter.
+_Component spread_ is a measure of ratio between the highest and lowest valued components required to construct a filter.
 Low component spread is a good property for a filter to have, as it aids manufacturability.

+#### Filter Optimizations

+_Filter optimizations_ maximize a certain characteristic of a filter topology, such as maximum pass-band flatness or steepest roll-off.
+Butterworth, Chebyshev and Bessel are examples of filter optimizations.

 ## 1st Order Filters